module IO: BatIOtypeinput =BatInnerIO.input

 common lock for several inputs and/or outputs, for instance in the case

-of pipes.val synchronize_out : ?lock:BatConcurrent.lock -> 'a output -> unit output
+of pipes.val synchronize_out : ?lock:BatConcurrent.lock -> 'a output -> unit outputsynchronize_out out produces a new BatIO.output which writes to output

 in a thread-safe way.
 In other words, a lock prevents two distinct threads